 We were able to generate 300 conversations for only $800.
 We saw a 500% ROI on our first messenger campaign.

 This worked well because the questions posed in the ad were relevant to the audience.

 Since these people are on our email list, they know who we are.
 They probably even know what we sell.
 Asking if they had questions about how we could double their business or if they had questions about our products just makes sense.

 If we ran this same ad to cold traffic it may not have done so well.

-If you’ve never heard of DigitalMarketer you wouldn’t know what products we sell, or it’s possible that you don’t own or have the immediate need of doubling a business.
+If you’ve never heard of DigitalMarketer, you wouldn’t know what products we sell, or it’s possible that you don’t own or have the immediate need of doubling a business.

-The key to Messenger moving forward is to use it to pull levers that will make the biggest difference in your business, especially if you don’t have a lot of human capitol to actually man the chat.
+The key to Messenger moving forward is to use it to pull levers that will make the biggest difference in your business, especially if you don’t have a lot of human capital to actually man the chat.

 Retarget people who visited an order for but didn’t buy.
 Retarget your best people to see if you can move them further down your Customer Journey.
 Use this opportunity to try and overcome any barriers to the sale.

 This is a HUGE win for 2016, and we’re currently running a ton of Messenger tests that we will share with you guys later.